mathlover3/PlatformApi/README.md

 ## SetPos
 sets the posison of the platform. would recoment also setting the Home or it will just try to go back to it.

+## GetScale
+gets the scale of the platform

+## SetScale
+sets the scale of the platform

+## PlatformArea(GameObject platform)
+returns area of given platform

+## PlatformArea(Fix Width, Fix Height, Fix Radius)
+returns area of platform with those prams

+## GetDPhysicsRoundedRect, GetShakablePlatform, GetStickyRoundedRectangle, GetBoplBody, GetAnimateVelocity, GetSpriteRenderer and GetFixTransform
+gets the given component. just to make your code a bit clearer

 ## License
 This mod is released under the Creative Commons Attribution 4.0 license.
 See the `LICENSE` file for more information.